kubeflow/pipelines/docs/release/feature-stages.md

-# Kubeflow Pipelines Feature Status
+# Kubeflow Pipelines Feature Stages

 The features in Kubeflow Pipelines fall into three different stages: stable, beta and alpha.